AIPS NRAO AIPS HELP file for ACCOR in 31DEC09

 Type: Task

-Use: ACCOR corrects amplitudes in cross correlation spectrum
+Use: ACCOR corrects amplitudes in cross-correlation spectra due to

 Adverbs: